kapilsingh2003/MLH_SampleCode/README.md

 # Where is the code sample?
 The code samples that I wanted to show are located in Sattva_VR > Assets > Scripts

-They are some c# scripts that are attached to different components in the scenes to perform different tasks.
+These codes are in the form of c# scripts that are attached to different components in the scenes to perform different tasks.